SensorDots/MappyDotPlusFirmware/README.md

 ## Features Under Development
    - Inter-device crosstalk grouping.
 Will allow you to assign groups to devices to prevent crosstalk.
    - Assign new start address to master and assign master in firmware.
-   - Intersensor synchronisation.
-Will syncronise measurements to master.